srushtisoni08/Note_taking/README.md

 - Introduce collaboration features for shared note-taking.
 - Enhance UI/UX with better styling and animations.

-## License
+## 🔒 License & Usage

-This project is open-source and available for use under the MIT License.
+This project is intended for learning and personal demonstration purposes only.
+**Do not** copy, reuse, or redistribute any part of the code without explicit permission from the author.

+© 2025 Srushti Pareshkumar Soni.
+All rights reserved.